-If you have previously transferred funds from a UK pension plan to the Plan ('UK Funds Transfer') you may be liable for UK tax if you later withdraw that UK Funds Transfer as part of a permitted withdrawal under the KiwiSaver Act.
+If you have previously transferred funds from a UK pension plan to the Plan ('UK Funds Transfer') you may be liable for UK tax if you later withdraw as part of a permitted withdrawal under the KiwiSaver Act.
 We may be required by UK law to report your withdrawal to HM Revenue and Customs in the UK.
+Note however, as from 1 April 2025, 'locked-in' UK pension funds in a KiwiSaver scheme are able to be moved to a New Zealand-qualifying recognised overseas pension scheme (QROPS) when certain requirements are met.
+This includes any investment returns on the original amount transferred.